-In high school, every so often I would hear of friends who went skydiving.
-Since then, I had always told myself that I would go too.
-I was so serious, I even listed it in my “Bucket List” board on Pinterest.
-I mean, how much more serious can you get?
+In high school, every so often I’d hear of friends who went skydiving.
+Since then, I had always reiterated to myself that I would go too.

-I don’t know what was more of a shock to me — the fact that my mom was encouraging me to skydive, or the fact that I now had to actually skydive.
+I don’t know what was more of a shock to me – the fact my mom was encouraging us to skydive, or that I now had to actually skydive.

-After making the plunge 13,000 ft in the air, I can now truthfully say that skydiving isn’t as scary as you think!
-Here’s why:
+After taking the plunge from 13,000 feet in the air, I can confidently say that skydiving isn’t as scary as you think!